The Egg Donation Cycle

-The Egg Donor Program is not a medical facility, but we work with the top Reproductive Endocrinologists in the country who will carefully explain the medical procedures involved in egg donation.
+The Egg Donor & Surrogacy Program in Los Angeles, CA, is not a medical facility, but we work with the top Reproductive Endocrinologists in the country who will carefully explain the medical procedures involved in egg donation.
 In the meantime, while you are considering the process, here is a brief explanation of an egg donor’s cycle:

 A number of vaginal ultrasounds will be performed during the cycle.
 This painless insertion of a wand into the vagina produces an ultrasound image on a screen so the doctor may monitor the growth of the donor’s eggs on her ovaries.
 Blood draws to test hormone levels and vaginal ultrasounds occur frequently during the subsequent doctor’s visits.

-Although there is some variation, to begin the donation cycle, donors take birth control pills for about 10 days, then lupron injections for about 10 days, which slows down the menstrual cycle.
+Although there is some variation, to begin the donation cycle, egg donors at our Los Angeles office take birth control pills for about 10 days, then lupron injections for about 10 days, which slows down the menstrual cycle.
 Finally, Gonal F, a fertility hormone, or another FHS (Follicle Stimulating Hormone), is given by injection for about 10 days.
-So for approximately 3 weeks, donors receive hormone injections given with a small needle, often in the thigh or belly.
-Donors usually give themselves the injections or have a friend assist since the shots are simple to administer.
+So for approximately 3 weeks, egg donors receive hormone injections given with a small needle, often in the thigh or belly.
+Egg donors usually give themselves the injections or have a friend assist since the shots are simple to administer.

 Women are born with about 400,000 eggs and during each menstrual cycle the body recruits 30 or more eggs in order to mature one for possible fertilization.
 During a donation cycle, a door is given increased doses of this maturing hormone so that more of the eggs recruited that month will mature (typically 8-15).
 The eggs used for donation would pass out of the body that month and the process does not cause early menopause.

-Our donors are informed about a month after the retrieval if a pregnancy occurred.
+Our egg donors are informed about a month after the retrieval if a pregnancy occurred.